 ||Areas of subsurface ice in some large PSRs

 ||More extensive ice than reported in initial analysis

 aRepresents maximum resolution used in studies reporting ice detections; these are often binned pixels and the maximum resolution of the instrument can be higher. bEstimated diameter of the crater created by LCROSS. cFor S-band. dThis interpretation is widely disputed.

 Surface ice and frost

-In this paper surface ice is defined as ice within the upper microns to millimeters, including frosts that are thin coatings of ice on the surface of regolith grains.
-If true frosts are present, they probably formed more recently than deeper ice but could still be billions of years old.
-Figure 3 shows locations of likely surface ice based on orbital data that use reflected UV, visible and near infrared light to detect the spectrum of ice or enhanced brightness interpreted to be caused by ice.
-Ice is detected where current average temperatures are below 110 K such that ice is stable at the upper surface.
-The data indicate any frost layers present are patchy, perhaps with 7-20% areal coverage at 100-meter scales.
-However, the data could also be interpreted as diffuse ice in the upper soil layers rather than true frost.
-If this is the case then the higher concentrations indicated by the data (as much as 20 weight percent ice) could not extend very deep as a uniform layer, otherwise they would not be consistent with neutron spectroscopy data.
+In this paper surface ice is defined as ice within the upper microns to millimeters of the surface, including true frosts that are thin coatings of ice on the surface of regolith grains.
+If true frosts are present, they probably formed more recently than deeper ice, and newer work has suggested frosts are very short-lived and can only last as long as a few thousand years.
+This is controversial and will likely continue to be debated in the future.
+Figure 3 shows locations of inferred surface ice based on orbital data that use reflected light to detect the spectrum of ice or enhanced brightness interpreted to be caused by ice.
+Ice is detected where current average temperatures are below 110 K, but not all locations this cold show surface ice deposits.
+The data show the surface ice is very patchy, but cannot distinguish whether it is a true frost or loose ice grains mixed with dry regolith.

 Deeper diffuse ice